I wonder how much interest there is in me producing a blog - is it just self-indulgence?

-If you need help with your writing (or future predictions), feel free to contact the author, or the Inca Project.
+Don't forget that if you need help with your writing or publishing, feel free to contact me, or the Inca Project.
 We will be pleased to give advice and support, and if you really need a major boost, put you in contact with like-minded folks.
-We can even give you the contacts to get your completed books printed at little or no cost.

 "Never give up... but it's okay to have a day off now and then."